DDuongQuangMinh/Ethical_hacking-Assignment/ethical_hacking.md

 ##  2.7 Maintaining access and Lateral Movement

 Once the attacker had foothold, the next thing they would do is to move laterally in the network.
-Lateral Movement is a set of techniques and tactics attackers uses to move to a higher level targets in a network after gaining initial access.
-CrowdStrike.
+Lateral Movement is a set of techniques and tactics attackers uses to move to a higher level targets in a network after gaining initial access, (CrowdStrike).
 One of the first thing attackers would do to move laterally in an Active Directory environment is to enumerate the domain using Bloodhound.
 Bloodhound is a graphing tool created by SpecterOps to audit the active directory objects for any unintended relationships or rights that can be abused to move laterally within an environment.
 The first step they would do is to dump information of the domain via SharpHound:

 ![*Figure 2.7.1: SharpHound LDAP ingestion tool*](images/Lateral Movement/sharphound.png)